Projects

 Accordingly, SolarAid launched its Mayi Walas programme last year; Mayi Walas means ‘Shining Mothers’ in Chichewa, Malawi’s national language.
 Mayi Walas combines access to training, financing solutions and long-term business support to enable women entrepreneurs to break through the barriers they face in launching, growing and scaling successful businesses.

-The programme will support a total of 150 Groups (1,500 women entrepreneurs).
-With NextEnergy Foundation’s support, 15 Groups (150 entrepreneurs) have been recruited and trained with the following wider impacts:
+The programme will support up to 150 Groups.
+With NextEnergy Foundation’s support, 15 Groups will be recruited and trained with the following wider impacts expected:

 • 9,000 people in rural Malawi reached with solar light;